winitzki/scall/tutorial/programming_dhall.md

   ∀(r : Type) → (∀(t : Type) → { seed : t, step : t → F t } → r) → r
 ```

-A rigorous proof that `GFix F` is indeed the greatest fixpoint of `T = F T` is shown in the appendix "Naturality and parametricity".
+A rigorous proof that `GFix F` is indeed the greatest fixpoint of `T = F T` is shown in the Appendix "Naturality and parametricity" of this book.
+A proof is also outlined in the paper "Recursive types for free".
-Here we will focus on the practical use of the greatest fixpoints.
+This chapter focuses on the practical use of the greatest fixpoints.

 ### Greatest fixpoints for mutually recursive types

-Consider two mutually recursive types (this example was shown in the section "Mutually recursive types" of chapter "Church encodings for more complicated types"):
+Consider two mutually recursive types that we have already seen in the section "Mutually recursive types" of chapter "Church encodings for more complicated types":

 ```haskell
 -- Haskell.